 Alexandra started her second year of Post Graduate study at Trinity Laban Conservatoire of Music & Dance in September 2016 as a Kathleen Roberts Vocal Scholar.
 Opera roles included Pamina in Mozart’s Die Zauberflöte and Echo in Strauss’ Ariadne auf Naxos.
 Alexandra was also privileged enough to be selected to sing in a masterclass and concert lead by the Jette Parker Young Artists from the Royal Opera House under the supervision of David Gowland.

-Since graduating from Trinity Laban, Alexandra appeared in Stephen McNeff’s world premiere of The Burning Boy and more recently took the lead role of Maria in Leonard Bernstein’s West Side Story at Buxton Opera House under the direction of Paul Kerryson and musical director Mark Goggins to much acclaim.
+Since graduating from Trinity Laban, Alexandra appeared in Stephen McNeff’s world premiere of The Burning Boy and took the lead role of Maria in Leonard Bernstein’s West Side Story at Buxton Opera House under the direction of Paul Kerryson and musical director Mark Goggins to much acclaim.
 As an oratorio soloist, Alexandra sang the soprano solo in Mozart’s Requiem with Chipping Campden Festival Chorus.

-Alexandra recently performed the role of Cousin Hebe in HMS Pinafore with Charles Court Opera on the famous Cutty Sark, no less, which was a wonderfully thrilling experience for her.
+She recently performed the role of Cousin Hebe in HMS Pinafore with Charles Court Opera on the famous Cutty Sark, no less, which was a wonderfully thrilling experience for her.